sourav-ganguly/sourav-ganguly/README.md

 ### Hi there 👋

-#### I'm a mobile application developer working in Dhaka, Bangladesh.
+#### I'm a mobile app developer working remotely from Dhaka, Bangladesh.

 ##### NOW